dehesa/package-conbini/README.md

         }
         ```

-    -   `DeferredCompletion` offers the same functionality as `DeferredValue`, but the closure only generates a completion event.
+    -   `DeferredComplete` offers the same functionality as `DeferredValue`, but the closure only generates a completion event.

         ```swift
-        let publisher = DeferredCompletion {
+        let publisher = DeferredComplete {
             return errorOrNil
         }
         ```